 What are we looking for in a show, sports or pet puppy?
 The differences may be subtle and include assessing both the conformation and temperament of each puppy against the ideal and against each other.
 We don't make these decisions on our own either, but invite other knowledgeable friends and Finnish Lapphund breeders to visit and assess our puppies to help remove any emotional bias we might bring to the table.
 The reason 1 puppy is chosen for show and 1 for a pet home may be very minor.
 Some puppies are actually better suited to be a loving companion pet in a family home and others may better suit a life of sports and performance.
 We are with these puppies day in and day out and use our observation of their emerging temperaments and knowledge of their pedigree to place puppies where we think they will best thrive.

 I want to do sports, obedience with my puppy.
 Don't they need to be registered on the main register?
 We're very excited when we hear that owners want to do sports with their puppy.
 In our experience working with your dog can be very rewarding and forges a very strong bond.
 Of course, some of the sports you might like to try will require your puppy to be a bit older and usually have some foundation work (and basic obedience skills) under their belt, but they're never too young to start the basics.
-Your dog can train for and compete in any sport you like whilst on the limited register.
-The main register is purely reserved for show and breeding dogs.
+Most of our puppies will be registered on Mains, but even on Limit, your dog can train for and compete in any sport you like whilst.
+The main register difference is simply showing and breeding.
 The world can be your playground.
 Go for it.

 What do you expect from owners of your puppies?
-Ultimately we want to find loving, forever homes for our babies.
+Ultimately we want to find loving, forever homes for our puppies, where they will be living their very best life.
 Keeping in mind this is a Spitz breed, with certain stubborn tendencies, we do expect that owners will take their puppies to Puppy School and also enrol them in Obedience for the first 12 - 18 months of their life.
 This will get them past the most willful adolescent 'teenage stage'; the age where they are most likely to attempt to push boundaries and adopt selective hearing while they see how much they can get away with.
 If you can get through that the rest is easy, and if you're consistent with your training, then you're in for an amazing, long and happy life with your furry companion.